vnen/godot-tiled-importer/README.md

 If the file can't be imported, an error message will be generated in the output.
 Please check the output if you are having an issue.

-Note that if you are using external tilesets, note that they will also be imported, which may increase the final export size of your project.
+Note that if you are using external tilesets, they will also be imported, which may increase the final export size of your project.
 To mitigate that, you can exclude those files from the export or put them in a folder alongside a `.gdignore` file so they are not even imported.

 **Note:** If you have other `.json` files in your project, this plugin will try to import them and fail.
 There's an option in the Project Settings to disable the JSON